-All Meta objects in a scene interact with each other.
-The settings in the Metaball section apply to all meta objects.
+All Meta objects of a same family in a scene interact with each other.
+The settings in the Metaball section apply to all meta objects of the active family.
 In Edit Mode, the Active Element panel appears for editing individual meta elements.

-The Resolution controls the resolution of the resultant mesh as generated by the Meta object.
+The Resolution controls the resolution of the resultant mesh as generated by the Meta objects.

-The rendered resolution of the generated mesh.
-The range is from (0.05 to 1.0) (finest to coarsest).
+- The rendered resolution of the generated mesh; finest to coarsest.

 You can clearly see the underlying cubic structure that gives the meta cube its shape.

-Threshold defines how much a meta’s surface „influences“ other metas.
+Influence Threshold defines how much a meta’s surface „influences“ other metas.
 It controls the field level at which the surface is computed.
 The setting is global to a group of Meta objects.
-As the threshold increases, the influence that each meta has on each other increases.
+As the threshold increases, so does the influence that each meta has on each other.

-While transforming metas (grab/move, scale, etc.), you have four „modes“ of visualization, located in the Update buttons group of the Metaball panel:
+While transforming metas (move, scale, etc.), you have four „modes“ of visualization, located in the Update buttons group of the Metaball panel:

-During transformations, draw the meta at half its Wiresize resolution.
+- During transformations, display the meta at half its Wiresize resolution.

 This should help you if you experience difficulties (metas are quite computationally intensive…), but with modern computers, this should not happen, unless you use many metas, or very high resolutions…